croatech/smart_seeds/README.md

 # SmartSeeds
-Gem for an auto-smart generating the seeds in your Rails app.
+Gem for auto-smart generating the seeds in your Rails app.
 It defines types columns in a model and generates random values for each of these fields.

 ## Usage